jrojers/ascii-generator-test/pages/ASCII-Generator-Testing-Image.md

 I should see options to choose to convert my image to monochrome ASCII art or color ASCII art
     And I can only choose one option
 ```
+##### Example Test Implementation
+NOTE: There are several options available to interact with the browser.
+Something like Capybara or PhantomJS allow you to interact with a simulated browser, without a "real" browser taking over a machine.
+Real browsers are slow and unstable over thousands of tests per day.
+In this example I chose basic Webdriver, which utilizes a real browser.

+It is important to note that this example lives in the app repository, and would use the same test runner and reporting mechanisms that all unit (and other) tests use.

 ```ruby
 describe 'ASCII Generator Image Conversion -' do